Ashetf2/HLMVPlusPlus-IssueTracker/README.md

 - **[Andrew360](https://wiki.teamfortress.com/wiki/User:Andrew360)** - Bug testing, providing feedback and insight on changes/new features.

 # Important!
+**HLMV++, like ficool2's other project, [Hammer++](https://ficool2.github.io/HammerPlusPlus-Website/), is closed source.
+Due to ficool2 being a licensed Source Engine developer, the source code for HLMV++ cannot legally be released.**

-***This build is for Team Fortress 2***.
+**This build is for Team Fortress 2**.
 I'm not certain if it will work nicely with other games, but it has been designed specifically for Team Fortress 2.

+I have however inquired with ficool2 about making a version of this program for other games *(L4D, L4D2, Portal, Portal 2, CSS, CS:GO, HL2, etc)*.

+# Installation
+Download the EXE and the DLL files from this repo and extract them into your `steamapps/common/Team Fortress 2/bin` folder *(where `hlmv.exe` is stored)*.
+Then just launch `hlmvplusplus.exe` instead of `hlmv.exe` and you're done!

-***Update (August 31, 2022):*** HLMV++ also works for TF2 Source mods like TF2Classic, Open Fortress and Pre-Fortress 2.
+HLMV++ also works for TF2 Source mods like TF2Classic, Open Fortress and Pre-Fortress 2.
 [Follow this guide on setting up HLMV for Pre-Fortress 2](https://steamcommunity.com/sharedfiles/filedetails/?id=2784234957), but instead of creating a shortcut for hlmv.exe, create it for hlmvplusplus.exe.
 Then add the -game parameter to the Target field of the shortcut as normal and point it to whichever mod's directory.
 If you have issues with this, please join the HLMV++ Discord and we can assist you further.

-I have however inquired with ficool2 about making a version of this program for other games (L4D, L4D2, Portal, Portal 2, CSS, CS:GO, HL2, etc).

-# Installation
-Download the EXE and the DLL files and extract them into your `steamapps/common/Team Fortress 2/bin` folder (where `hlmv.exe` is stored).
-Then just launch `hlmvplusplus.exe` instead of `hlmv.exe` and you're done!

 # Fixes & New Features
-*There are some other features I haven't added to this list yet, like being able to apply unusual particle FX to a model.
-Those will be added in a few hours once I am in front of my PC.*
 - **New Feature:** [View > Show/Hide Control Panel](https://drive.google.com/file/d/1zGoXqRgWLNYCyMDyXg15ZOw6gnSVF2An/view?usp=drivesdk).
   - Allows you to show/hide the lower-third controls panel, for larger renders.
 - **New Feature/Fix:** Options > Make Screenshot.